urbit/urbit.org/content/faq.md

 ### Do gifts follow a set size? {% #grants-31 %}

 Gifts do follow a structure.
 A gift can be in one of three categories of sizes: Gold, Silver, or Bronze.
 Gold gifts award the most stars, Bronze gifts award the least.
 These categories don't correspond to a set number of stars being awarded.
 That number will likely change as the project matures and star values increase.
-That's why you see many more stars being awarded as the earliest gifts in the [history section.](https://grants.urbit.org/history)

 ### What happens if a user does not complete a proposal but meets some milestones? {% #grants-4 %}

 You must complete the proposal to be guaranteed to receive the star grant.
-Partial star payouts can be negotiated for incomplete work, but such payouts are at the discretion of Tlon.
+Partial star payouts can be negotiated for incomplete work, but such payouts are at the discretion of the Urbit Foundation.

 However, either party may terminate a proposal on seven days’ written notice.
 In such a scenario, you may be paid pro rata for any portion of the proposal that has been completed.